Spirituality: Intercessionary prayer

 Masters and Spielmans conducted a meta-analysis of all the available and reputable research examining the effects of distant intercessory prayer.
 They found no discernible health effects from being prayed for by others.
 In fact, one large and scientifically rigorous study by Herbert Benson and colleagues revealed that intercessory prayer had no effect on recovery from cardiac arrest, but patients told people were praying for them actually had an increased risk of medical complications.
-Knowing others are praying for you could actually be medically detrimental.

 Spiritual care in health care professions

 In the health-care professions there is growing interest in "spiritual care", to complement the medical-technical approaches and to improve the outcomes of medical treatments.
 Puchalski et al. argue for "compassionate systems of care" in a spiritual context.

 Spiritual experiences

 Neuroscientists have examined brain functioning during reported spiritual experiences finding that certain neurotransmitters and specific areas of the brain are involved.
 Moreover, experimenters have also successfully induced spiritual experiences in individuals by administering psychoactive agents known to elicit euphoria and perceptual distortions.
 Conversely, religiosity and spirituality can also be dampened by electromagnetic stimulation of the brain.
 These results have motivated some leading theorists to speculate that spirituality may be a benign subtype of psychosis – benign in the sense that the same aberrant sensory perceptions that those suffering clinical psychoses evaluate as distressingly incongruent and inexplicable are instead interpreted by spiritual individuals as positive (personal and meaningful transcendent experiences).